Ashthetik/KazutoKashima/README.md

 # Hey there 👋

-I'm a 18-year-old Backend, aspiring software developer, and network engineer (currently studying for the CCNA 200-301) <br>
+I'm an 18-year-old Backend, aspiring software developer, and network engineer (currently studying for the CCNA 200-301) <br>

 <br>